za213/bernie-targeting/universes/ReadMe.md

 * **Activists and Donors** Volunteer and events data from MyCampaign, ActionKit, Mobilize, Survey Responses, Bern App, the volunteer Slack, and all donors.
 People living in households where an occupant reported a Field ID, attended or signed up for a campaign related event, or donated to the campaign.
 Activists and Donors are automatically added to the top tier of the GOTV rank order.
 * **Geocodes** Geographic information including state codes, county FIPS, precints, latitudes and longitudes.

+### Will the table undergo updates?
+* **Request features** To request features please file a GitHub issue, tag nmarchio, and DM Nico Marchio about the request.
+* **Refresh cadence** The `bernie_data_commons.base_universe` and upstream tables such as the `bernie_data_commons.rainbow_analytics_frame` will be refreshed periodically to ensure that the GOTV universe captures the latest support scores and new voters appearing in Phoenix.

 ##### Appendix / will add
 * Google Sheet Crosstab report